koj911/ryukyu.dix.asia-feed/README.md

-# airplanes.live feed client
+# ryukyu.dix.asiae feed client

-- These scripts aid in setting up your current ADS-B receiver to feed [airplanes.live](https://airplanes.live/).
+- These scripts aid in setting up your current ADS-B receiver to feed [ryukyu.dix.asia](https://ryukyu.dix.asia:8081/).
 - This will not disrupt any existing feed clients already present.
 - When setting up new feeders, a decoder such as [readsb](https://github.com/wiedehopf/adsb-scripts/wiki/Automatic-installation-for-readsb) must be installed separately.